Filament rotation in the California L1482 cloud: Discussion

-In terms of simulations, we find none, to the best of our knowledge, that reproduce rotational signatures similar to the ones we observe.
-In simulated turbulence and gravity-driven filament formation, even when including a prescription for magnetic fields \citep[e.g.,][]{gomez14,federrath16,gomez18, li_klein2019, koertgen2017, seifried20}, rotation is not present.
-Moreover, these simulations probe low mass- and mass-per-unit-length scales compared to $\sim 10^5$~$\msun$ clouds and their correspondingly higher M/L filaments like California and Orion (see Table~\ref{table:mass_param}).
-See also \citet[][]{reissl20} for a direct comparison between the line mass profiles in Orion and California/L1482 compared to one example of an MHD simulation of a filament.
-Meanwhile, lower density cosmological simulations also produce non-rotating filaments that arise due to the action of gravity \citep[e.g.][]{springel18}.
-This is consistent with the idea that gravo-turbulent filaments simply do not rotate.
-In terms of observations, the situation is less clear but the existing data point toward a scenario where rotation appears not to be found in filaments in lower mass clouds \citep[e.g.,][]{hacar16,hacar13,kirk13}.
-Meanwhile, the lack of alignment between YSO outflows and filament orientation reported in Perseus \citep[][]{stephens17} may be consistent with the idea that lower mass clouds have more elevated levels of turbulent (and thus randomized velocity) support compared to higher mass clouds, as suggested by \citet[][]{stutz16}.
+Moreover, the lack of alignment between YSO outflows and filament orientation reported in Perseus \citep[][]{stephens17} may be consistent with the idea that lower mass clouds have more elevated levels of turbulent (and thus randomized velocity) support compared to higher mass clouds, as suggested by \citet[][]{stutz16}.
 In contrast to Perseus, \citet[][]{kong19} report the detection of filament-outflow orientation anti-correlation in the massive (M $\sim10^5~\msun$) G28.37$+$0.07 cloud.
 This may support the view presented in \citet[][]{stutz16} that the internal evolution of high mass clouds may be qualitatively different than low mass ones, specifically in relation to the role of rotation and the magnetic field in the collapse process.

 Given the lack of rotation in lower mass turbulence simulations and lower mass clouds, the observations we present here would then lead to the suggestion that there must be some other mechanism for filament rotation in higher mass clouds.
 As mentioned above, the magnetic field is the only agent capable of playing this role \citep[see e.g., ][and references therein]{hennebelle18,schleicher2018}.
 It may potentially act via magnetic breaking (by analogy to stars).
 This would imply that all filaments that are rotating must remove inner angular momentum via the magnetic field in order to collapse.
 The magnetic field would transport this rotational energy from small scales near the filament spines to larger radii.
 The observation of the more evolved L1482-North filament within this same cloud and just to the north, with fragmentation, accompanying protostar formation and no clear rotational signature, may support this idea of filament evolution.
 On the other hand, if the rotational signature is an imprint set by the earlier and diffuse ISM phase of cloud evolution, the question remains as to why lower mass clouds and their lower line-mass but still star-forming filaments are not rotating.
 Either the filaments where never rotating, which could be related to their mass-scale as suggested here, or observations and simulations should be able to capture an earlier lower-density phase of angular momentum dissipation.